 While the baked cookies are still warm, quickly dip them in orange flower water, shake off the excess, and roll them in powdered sugar.

 If you don't want strong orange flower water flavor, sprinkle the cookies with orange flower water instead and then roll them in powdered sugar.
 Or, eliminate the orange flower water and simply roll the warm kaab el ghazal in powdered sugar.

-Kaab el Ghazal keep well at room temperature when stored in a plastic container.
+Kaab el Ghazal keeps well at room temperature when stored in a plastic container.
 They can be frozen for up to several months.